Academic Director: J. Trougakos Email: email@example.com

 This Specialist (Co-operative) Program in Management and International Business is designed to give students a broad exposure to all functional areas of Management while providing a unique understanding of the business world in a global context.
 Academically, the program requires a language development component and a number of specially designed courses emphasizing international business.
 Through the high-level curricular programming as well as the practical experiences abroad, students will experience an emphasis on cross-cultural communications and leadership, while simultaneously maintaining a quantitative and analytical focus.
-Students will also have the opportunity to maintain a more general academic approach, or use their electives to focus in on a specific discipline within the Management Program.
+Students will also have the opportunity to maintain a more general academic approach or use their electives to focus on a specific discipline within the Management Program.

 Enrolment in this Program is limited.

 Most students will be accepted into the program directly from secondary school.
 Transfer students and current UTSC students may also apply for admission, but generally, only those students who are in the early stages of their academic careers will be considered.
 Admission is based on the applicant's academic performance as well as a supplementary application, and an interview process.
 Interviews are held in February, March and April for students who pass the initial screening.
 Successful students will demonstrate strength in academics, extra-curricular and volunteer activities, as well as an interest in, and focus on, developing global competencies.
 For further information please see section 6B.5 (Co-operative Programs) in this Calendar and the MIB section of the Department of Management website.

 Course Guidelines for Students Admitted to B.B.A.
 Co-op Programs Directly from High School